What is Melosity?

 Yes.
 There are a few things you can do:

-They will only see the studio chat comments whenever they enter the studio so keep the communication going in other ways (email, whatsapp...etc..).
+- They will only see the studio chat comments whenever they enter the studio, so keep the communication going in other ways.

-Do we have to be online at the same time to collaborate on a project together?
+Do we have to be online at the same time to collaborate on a project to

 No you don’t.
 You can add your bit when you are online and they can add their bit when they are online.
 Saying that, if you are both online at the same time it will speed up the creation process as you will both be able to see everything in real-time.

-Open the studio.
-On the top right you will see a hamburger menu’ Click this and then click ‘open project.’
+If you navigate to the Studio from your profile, it will automatically open the last project you were in.
+Once you are in the studio, in the top right you will see a hamburger menu’ Click this and then click ‘open project.’
 Once you click on this, you will see the 5 most recent projects you are working on in order of the most recent.
-If you want to find another one, just click the ‘all projects’ button to go to the projects page
+If you want to find another one, just click the ‘all projects’ button to go to the projects page.

 Is there a limit to the amount of friends I can invite to a project?